ClearcodeHQ/migopy/README.rst

     class Migrations(migopy.MigrationsManager):
         @migopy.task
         def dump(self):
-            "Here should be a help doc"
+            """Here should be a help doc which will be showed under fab migrations:help command"""
             pass

 ::